jacopotagliabue/MLSys-NYU-2023/weeks/13/README.md

 ## Serving predictions

-First, make sure to setup the weekly env with `rye sync` and go into `src`; then quickly run the usual `small_flow.py` with Metaflow, to produce the model we will be serving (the script and the datasets are repeated in this week folder for convenience, but nothing has changed from previous weeks).
+First, make sure to setup the weekly env with `rye sync` and go into `src`; then quickly run the usual `small_flow.py` with Metaflow, to produce the model we will be serving (the script and the datasets are repeated for convenience, but nothing has changed from previous weeks).

-Now, you can spin up the endpoint and interact with it using `python my_app.py`, and then opening the browser at the url displayed in the terminal plus the endpoint name, `predict`, for example pasting `http://127.0.0.1:5000/predict?x=10` in the browser will return a JSON with the prediction of the model for the input `x=10`.
+Now, you can spin up the endpoint and interact with it using `python my_app.py`, and then opening the browser at the url displayed in the terminal plus the endpoint name, `predict`; for example, pasting `http://127.0.0.1:5000/predict?x=10` in the browser will return a JSON with the prediction of the model for the input `x=10`.
 A sample response may be:

 ```json
 {